The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - 2 cups shredded cheddar cheese

-- Adjust oven rack to middle position and preheat to 325 degrees F.
+- Adjust the oven rack to the middle position and preheat to 325 degrees F.

-- Cook bacon in large pan over medium heat until chewy, but not crispy, about 4-6 minutes.
+- Cook bacon in a large pan over medium heat until chewy but not crispy, about 4-6 minutes.

 - Place potatoes in a large pot with cold water to cover by 1 inch.

-- While potatoes boil whisk together mayonnaise, sour cream, milk, pickle juice, pickle, mustard, pepper, and celery seed in a large bowl.
+- While potatoes boil, whisk mayonnaise, sour cream, milk, pickle juice, pickles, mustard, pepper, and celery seed in a large bowl.

 - Pour potato mixture into prepared pan and top with bacon.

 - Bake for 45-55 minutes or until bubbly and the bacon is crisp.